 Leave time in your schedule to visit Capela de Ossos Bone Chapel, also known as the bone church of Faro!
 Located outside of the old town.
 There you will find a small chapel with walls and ceilings covered in human bones!

 Faro also has great Portuguese food!
-Great dining experiences are what makes or breaks a trip for me.
+Incredible dining experiences are what make or break a trip for me.
 So with that all in mind, I was happy with my choice of destination.
 I found that I answered my question of “Is Faro Worth Visiting” with a hell yes!

 Must-Try Restaurants in Faro Portugal

 It is no secret that I travel to eat!
-So I am always on the hunt for those hidden gems in every city.
-In addition to the list above, there are some other great places to eat located outside the old town.
-Here are the best restaurants in Faro, Portugal:
+So I am always hunting for hidden gems in every city.
+If you get hungry when exploring the old town of Faro, there are so many restaurants that I would recommend.

-- 2 Irmãos– This restaurant was listed on every blog I explored for the best restaurants in Faro, Portugal.
-I had the pleasure of giving it a try and understand why it is so highly recommended.
+This restaurant was listed on every blog I explored for the best restaurants in Faro, Portugal.
+I enjoyed trying it and now understand why it is so highly recommended.
 I was in love with the fish soup.
-Fresh, and delicious, it was one of my favorite meals.
+Fresh and delicious, it was one of my favorite meals.

-- À do Pinto– The traditional razor clam paella and sangria was worth going back for!
+The traditional razor clam paella and sangria were worth going back for!
 I really enjoy the ambiance of this charming spot.

-- Restaurante Alameda– If you are looking for a boutique-like style restaurant experience you will be happy here at Restaurant Alameda.
+If you are looking for a boutique-style restaurant experience, you will be happy here at Restaurant Alameda.

 Rooftop Restaurant in Faro